mankinskin/graph_app/context-engine/refactor-tool/CANDLE_SERVER.md

 # Candle LLM Server

-This document describes the Candle-based LLM server functionality added to the import-refactor tool.
+This document describes the Candle-based LLM server functionality added to the refactor-tool tool.
 The server allows you to download, host, and run large language models locally using the Candle framework.

 ## Features